p0nce/d-idioms/idioms/Struct inheritance with alias this.md

 ==================================
-Struct inheritance with alias this
+Extending a struct with alias this
 ==================================

 What if we want to decorate a struct with additional features?